Kernelised Normalising Flows: Abstract

 \section{Abstract}

-Normalising Flows are generative models characterised by their invertible architecture.
-However, the requirement of invertibility imposes constraints on their expressiveness, necessitating a large number of parameters and innovative architectural designs to achieve satisfactory outcomes.
+Normalising Flows are non-parametric statistical models characterised by their dual capabilities of density estimation and generation.
+This duality requires an inherently invertible architecture.
+However, the requirement of invertibility imposes constraints on their expressiveness, necessitating a large number of parameters and innovative architectural designs to achieve good results.
 Whilst flow-based models predominantly rely on neural-network-based transformations for expressive designs, alternative transformation methods have received limited attention.
 In this work, we present Ferumal flow, a novel kernelised normalising flow paradigm that integrates kernels into the framework.
 Our results demonstrate that a kernelised flow can yield competitive or superior results compared to neural network-based flows whilst maintaining parameter efficiency.
 Kernelised flows excel especially in the low-data regime, enabling flexible non-parametric density estimation in applications with sparse data availability.